johnpatek/ICEngine/README.md

 - [ ] Wrap SDL Window, Rendeder, Surface, other graphics APIs in C++
     + Allow for compatibility with OpenGL
     + Possibly generalize API for DirectX, Vulkan, etc.
-- [ ] Implement a secure socket wrapper for UDP and TCP.
+- [x] Implement a secure socket wrapper for UDP and TCP.
-    + DTLS example in progress
+    + DTLS done
-    + TLS example done
+    + TLS done
 - [ ] Design a file storage solution for game resources with considerations regarding:
     + Hashing for file names
     + Security for resource data(?)